 The chart below shows estimated Hyundai Tucson insurance rates for different risk profiles and scenarios.

-- The cheapest rate after discounts is $749
+- The lowest rate with discounts is $743

-- Selecting low $100 deductibles for comprehensive and collision insurance costs an extra $320 a year
+- Choosing low $100 deductibles for comprehensive and collision insurance will increase the cost to $1,576

-- High risk drivers with serious driving violations could pay upwards of $2,750 or more
+- High risk drivers with multiple violations and an at-fault accident could pay upwards of $2,742 or more

-- An auto insurance policy to insure a teen driver may cost $4,778 a year
+- The cost for full coverage for a teen driver may cost $4,818 a year

-Car insurance prices for a Hyundai Tucson also have a wide range based on physical damage deductibles and liability limits, your driver profile, and the trim level of your Tucson, and policy deductibles and limits.
+for a Hyundai Tucson can also vary considerably based on your driver profile, the trim level of your Tucson, and policy deductibles and limits.

-Older drivers with no driving violations and higher deductibles could pay as little as $1,200 per year on average, or $100 per month, for full coverage.
-Prices are much higher for drivers in their teens, since even excellent drivers will be charged upwards of $4,700 a year.
+Older drivers and high deductibles could pay as little as $1,200 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers upwards of $4,800 a year.
 View Rates by Age

-Where you choose to live makes a big difference in Hyundai Tucson insurance rates.
-A 40-year-old driver could pay as low as $840 a year in states like Idaho, Maine, and Iowa, or have to pay at least $1,830 on average in Michigan, Louisiana, and New York.
+Where you live makes a big difference in Hyundai Tucson insurance rates.
+A 40-year-old driver could pay as low as $840 a year in states like Idaho, Maine, and Iowa, or as much as $1,810 on average in Michigan, Louisiana, and New York.